The Role of Texture in Creating Cozy Interiors

 Check this lamp by 101 COPENHAGEN COLLECTION DUSK AND DAWN

-Selecting furniture with tactile appeal is crucial for cozy interiors.
+Selecting furniture with tactile appeal is crucial for cosy interiors.
 Textured decor pieces, such as woven baskets and ceramic vases, can add subtle yet impactful texture to a room.
-Choose furniture that looks good and feels good to the touch.
+Choose furniture that looks good and feels pleasing to the touch.

 Interior designer Sarah Sherman Samuel highlights the importance of tactile appeal: "Furniture and decor with interesting textures invite you to touch and interact with them, making a space feel more engaging and comfortable."